equaynor/heritage-housing-issues/README.md

 - Several past projects provided valuable additional information on how to complete a successful project:
   - Heritage Housing Issues project by Amare Teklay Hailu [Link](https://github.com/Amareteklay/heritage-housing-issues)
-  - Heritage Housing Issues project by Ulrieke Riem [Link](https://github.com/URiem/heritage-housing-PP5/tree/main)
+  - Heritage Housing Issues project by Ulrike Riemenschneider [Link](https://github.com/URiem/heritage-housing-PP5/tree/main)
 - The Slack community has, as always, been invaluable in answering questions.
 For this project a particular thank you to Niel McEwen.
 As the moderator of the Predictive Analytics PP5 Slack channel he was the main person to help resolve several technical issues.
 - My mentor Mo Shami provided great feedback on how to improve the project in our mentor meetings.
 - As always a big thank you to my wife, Tasha, for her continued, unwavering support!